 Applicants must be committed to extended international study and the practice of painting.
 Graduate students spend half of each academic year in Düsseldorf Germany engaging in intensive studio work, research, and professional practices.
 The program encourages a diversity of approaches within the unique language of painting, and fosters critical dialogue addressing contemporary global perspectives.
 All courses are taught in English.
 A valid passport is required.

 Applicants for admission should hold the baccalaureate degree with the equivalent of sixty credit hours in studio courses.
 A portfolio of completed works could be considered the equivalent of some studio courses.

-The School of Art and Design at Alfred University offers graduate study in several divisional areas: Ceramic Art, Electronic Integrated Arts, Sculpture/Dimensional Studies (concentration in either glass art or sculpture) and Painting.
+The School of Art and Design at Alfred University offers graduate study in multiple divisional areas: Ceramic Art, Electronic Integrated Arts, Sculpture/Dimensional Studies (concentration in either glass art or sculpture) and Painting.
 Applicants should make clear to which MFA program they are applying.

-All applications are made through the Graduate Admissions Office and all supporting documents and the portfolio must be submitted to the Graduate Admissions Office by March 1st of the application year.
+All applications are made through the Graduate Admissions Office and must include supporting documents and portfolio.
+Application deadline is February 15, 2024.
+Only completed applications will be forwarded to the Faculty Review Committee.

-Accepted Applicants must make a $200 deposit and return a signed contract as directed in the notification of acceptance or their acceptance becomes void.
+Accepted applicants must make a $200 deposit and return a signed contract as directed in the notification of acceptance or their acceptance becomes void.